ismaildawoodjee/GreatEx/README.md

 it's easy to set it up with a `docker-compose` file.
 The setup for this architecture is supposed to run on Windows OS, but a very similar setup can be done to run on Linux as well.

-I will be using Great Expectations `v0.13.25` and the Version 3 API, Docker `v20.10.7` (and Docker Desktop in Windows), `docker-compose` `v1.29.2`, Python `v3.8.10` for the containers (`v3.9.5` on local machine), and Windows OS (Windows 10).
+I will be using Great Expectations `v0.13.28` and the Version 3 API, Docker `v20.10.7` (and Docker Desktop in Windows), `docker-compose` `v1.29.2`, Python `v3.8.10` for the containers (`v3.9.5` on local machine), and Windows OS (Windows 10).
+The setup was also tested on Ubuntu `v20.04` and can be run by following additional instructions in the [Setup](#setup) section.

 [**Google Sheet to fill out Great Expectations configuration**](https://docs.google.com/spreadsheets/d/1yO5cSmHFrE78R7kcUfP7fNzZcRpgG5eieApFwZ0f8oY/edit?usp=sharing)